OCHA-DAP/hdx-signals/src/indicators/README.md

 Methodologies for signalling for each dataset are specified in the public-facing Gitbook documentation.
 The exceptions are for those indicators that are not publicly subscribable.
-These are documented in this repository:
+These are documented in their `src/indicators/{indicator_id}` folder:

 - [who_cholera](who_cholera/README.md)